2023 New Orleans Breakers season

-The 2023 New Orleans Breakers season is scheduled to be the New Orleans Breakers second season in the United States Football League, their second at Protective Stadium, and their first under head coach/general manager tandem of John DeFilippo and Ryan Jones.
-For the 2023 season, they will attempt to improve upon their 6–4 record from the previous season and make it to the USFL Championship Game after being knocked out in the first round of the playoffs last season.
+The 2023 New Orleans Breakers season was the New Orleans Breakers' second season in the United States Football League, their second at Protective Stadium, and their first under the head coach/general manager tandem of John DeFilippo and Ryan Jones.
+For the 2023 season, they improved upon their 6–4 record from the previous season by going 7–3, and lost to the Birmingham Stallions in the USFL South Division Championship Game for the second straight year.
+This time with the final score being 47–22 in favor of Birmingham.

 Offseason

 Stadium plans

 Shortly before the completion of the 2022 season, the USFL announced plans to move into two or four hubs for teams to play in.
 In November, the USFL was reportedly exploring options of having a hub in Metro Detroit, with possible locations being the Eastern Michigan Eagles' Rynearson Stadium and the Detroit Lions' Ford Field.

 It was announced that the Breakers would be playing their games in Birmingham for the 2nd straight season.
 They share a hub with their South Division rivals, the Birmingham Stallions.